Public transport in Auckland: Ticketing and fares

-An integrated ticketing / smartcard system, known as the AT HOP Card, was developed for Auckland by Thales, similar to systems like Octopus card in Hong Kong.
+An integrated ticketing / smartcard system, known as the AT HOP card, was developed for Auckland by Thales, similar to systems like the Octopus card in Hong Kong.

 The first stage of integrated ticketing came online in time for the Rugby World Cup 2011, with construction works for the 'tag on' / 'tag off' infrastructure having begun in January 2011.
 The 'HOP Card' was publicised with a $1 million publicity campaign that started in early 2011.

 The AT HOP card system went live in October 2012 for trains, November 2012 for ferries and between June 2013 and March 2014 for buses.

 In 2016, Auckland Transport simplified fares by changing to a system based on 13 fare zones.
 The fare is no longer based on the distance travelled (number of stages), but on the number of zones passed through, so that a journey in a zone that involves multiple rides or even a mode mix (bus or train) will be charged only one fare.
 Ferries are not included in the simplified fares system and are charged per ride.

+A national ticketing system (branded as Motu Move) has been proposed by Waka Kotahi which will "improve public transport for New Zealanders through a standardised approach to paying for public transport which will provide a common customer experience no matter where you are in the country."
+Auckland is set to receive the system by 2026.

+In 2023, AT announced bus, train and ferry passengers would be able to 'tag on/off' with contactless payments (debit/credit cards, Apple Pay and Google Pay) in addition to AT HOP cards by June 2024.
+This was implemented in November 2024.